A DBS check for schools and further education provide an essential safeguarding tool to ensure the safety of children.

 The Enhanced DBS check includes all information included in the Standard DBS check, plus the addition of local police information.
 If the position requires it, a check on the Children’s and/or Adult’s barred lists will also be carried out.

-Enhanced DBS Check with Barred List Information for Schools
+Enhanced DBS Check for Schools with Barred List

-The Enhanced DBS check with Barred Lists information includes all the information of the checks listed above, plus an additional check on the Children’s and/or Adult’s Barred Lists.
+The Enhanced DBS check for schools with Barred Lists information includes all the information of the checks listed above, plus an additional check on the Children’s and/or Adult’s Barred Lists.

-Most of the job positions in the education sector include caring and being in charge of children directly.
+Most of the job positions in the education sector include caring and being responsible for children directly.
 For these kinds of job roles, the Enhanced DBS check is the most suitable.
 If the job position includes school staff who are not directly working with children, then you can opt for Standard or a Basic DBS check, depending on the activities performed.

 What is a Barred List Check?